Dre Campbell Farm

-If you have ever considered growing your own food or tending to livestock, there are some simple farm tools and gardening gear that you’ll need.
+If you have ever considered growing your own food or tending to livestock, you’ll need some simple farm tools and gardening gear.

 Every single one of these items will significantly impact the productivity of your farm or garden.